Shrewsbury and Atcham: Mayors

 There has been a continuous succession of Mayors of Shrewsbury since 1638.
 In 1974, after the local government re-organisation, the style changed to "Mayor of Shrewsbury and Atcham Borough", and any Shrewsbury and Atcham borough councillor could be appointed to the post; they did not have to represent Shrewsbury itself.
 The last mayor of Shrewsbury and Atcham was Anne Chebsey.
 Since the abolition of the borough of Shrewsbury and Atcham in 2009, the mayor of Shrewsbury has been the chairman of the new Shrewsbury Town Council, a parish-level authority.

+Borough council

 Political control

 The first elections to the enlarged council were held in 1973, initially operating as a shadow authority until the new arrangements came into effect on 1 April 1974.
 Political control of the council from 1974 until its abolition in 2009 was as follows: